carbon-language/carbon-lang/clang/docs/UsersManual.rst

    after the primary file being compiled.
 If that's "foo.c", for example, optimization records are output to "foo.opt.yaml".

+.. _opt_foptimization-record-passes:

+**-foptimization-record-passes**
+   Only include passes which match a specified regular expression.

+   When optimization reports are being output (see :ref:`-fsave-optimization-record <opt_fsave-optimization-record>`), this option controls the passes that will be included in the final report.

+   If this option is not used, all the passes are included in the optimization record.

 .. _opt_fdiagnostics-show-hotness:

 **-f[no-]diagnostics-show-hotness**